 The figures in the CRIS reflect ASIC's budgeted resource allocation.
 They should be used on an indicative basis only.

 Where possible, ASIC will publish the indicative levies in advance for each subsector.
-For the 2017-18 financial year, this will only be possible where ASIC can access the business activity metrics that are used to allocate costs for that subsector.
-At this stage, we expect this information to be available for around 80% of leviable entities in the regulated population.
+For FY 2017-18, this will only be possible where ASIC can access the business activity metrics that are used to allocate costs for that subsector.
+This information was only available for around 80% of leviable entities in the regulated population.

-The Government is also intending to consult on ASIC's fees-for-service by the end of 2017.
-We charge these fees when doing work for licensing and professional registrations, applications for relief and reviews of corporate finance transaction documents.
+The Government passed legislation in accordance with the Cost Recovery Implementation Statement (CRIS) – Fees for Service on 28 June, with new pricing taking effect 4 July 2018.
+ASIC charges these fees when doing work for licensing and professional registrations, applications for relief and reviews of corporate finance transaction documents.

 Industry funding will allow ASIC to better focus its resources on the sectors that are creating the need for most regulation.

 In response to the recommendations of the Financial System Inquiry, the Government began consulting with affected industries on the operation of the industry funding model in April 2016.
 The regime commenced on 1 July 2017.

 Industry funding strengthens ASIC's accountability to, and relationship with, industry because the cost of what we do will be more transparent.